summitllc/git_school/readme.md

 - [ ] Opening the `Git Bash` application
 - [ ] In the `Git Bash` terminal that opens, issue this command: `git --version`
   - See [linux_command_line.md](./linux_command_line.md) for a short tutorial on using `Git Bash`
-- [ ] If you do not have `Git Bash` installed or you get an error from `git --version`, you have a problem.
+- [ ] If you do not have `Git Bash` installed, or if you get an error from `git --version`, you have a problem.

 ## Set up Secure Shell (SSH) Authentication